The Ballad of Milly Wheatley

 Around bedtime, the pig began to squeal.
 The children knew it was bad.
 Milly knew it was being attacked by a predator, she just wasn’t certain what kind it was.
 Their parents had taken the only gun, so there was no other weapon left to fight off a dangerous wild animal.

 She begged brothers to intervene.
 They refused.
 The animal kept shrieking and Milly couldn’t stand it.
 She ran out on the porch to see what was out there, but it was impossible.
 She only heard deep, vicious growls from a large predator.
 She suspected it was a bear, but wasn’t certain.

 She again begged her brothers to go save the pig.
 It was all they had for the approaching winter.
 They would be hungry if they didn’t.
 Her brothers still refused.
 She had enough of the pitiable sounds and grabbed a long-handled iron skillet.
 She knew there was no other choice if they were to have food when it grew cold.

-She ran into the night.
+She ran out into the night.
 Her brothers called for her, but she ignored them.
 Her younger siblings were terrified.
 They only heard the animal growl more loudly as moments passed.
 They knew Milly was nearing the pig pen.

-Milly eventually married Rafe Kilgore, in 1820.They made their home on Rocky Fork of the Guests River, near Big Laurel, Wise County.
+Milly eventually married Rafe Kilgore in 1820.They made their home on the Rocky Fork of the Guests River, near the Big Laurel area in Wise County.